-This standard covers advising on how to improve health and wellbeing within policy development at a macro level.
+This standard covers contributing to the formulation of policy where the purpose is specifically directed at improving health and wellbeing at a macro level.
 The policies to improve health and wellbeing might be being developed within the practitioner's own agency or within another agency.